McTristan/ExportPaperless/README.md

   - Custom fields (user-defined - specify them in the query if you want to have them in the resulting excel file)
 - Generates a well-structured Excel file (via OpenXML SDK)
 - Bundles Excel + documents into a ZIP file
-- Exposes a single, simple HTTP endpoint:
+- Exposes a a couple of simple HTTP endpoints:
-  - /api/Export/export
+  - **/api/Export**       -> uses multiple filters via query parameters (see swagger) and returns a compress zip file containing the documents and a metadata.xlsx file
+  - **/api/Export/view**  -> exports a saved view (user defined) and returns the same zip.
+Query parameters, ordering and so on is taken from the configured settings of the corresponding view
 - Exposes an OpenAPI compatible Swagger Documentation at /swagger